Yerres: Caillebotte Estate

 In 1860 the father of Gustave Caillebotte bought an estate on the banks of the river Yerres and the famous impressionist painted around 80 paintings there, until the sale of the estate in 1879.
 The most famous paintings the artist made in Yerres are Portraits à la campagne, Baigneurs, Bords de l'Yerres, Canotiers ramant sur l'Yerres.
-The estate and its magnificent garden are now owned by the town and open to visitors.
+The estate and its garden are now owned by the town and open to visitors.

 Saint-Honest Church

 The first parish of Yerres could well date back to the 12th century.
 At that time a wooden church stood on the spot where the current church building stands.
 Throughout the years the church had different patron saints: Saint Lupus, Saint Vincent (a tribute to the many vineyards the town formerly counted), Saint Fiacre and now Saint Honestus.
 The church that can be seen in the town center was probably built in the 13th century but later modified.